citp/privacy-policy-historical/h/he/hea/healthyessentials.com.md

-> *The following text is extracted and transformed from the healthyessentials.com privacy policy that was archived on 2013-05-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130522091036id_/http%3A//healthyessentials.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the healthyessentials.com privacy policy that was archived on 2013-12-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131223193043id_/http%3A//www.healthyessentials.com/privacy) for the most accurate reproduction.*

-# Privacy Policy for Healthy Essentials™
+# Privacy Policy for the HEALTHY ESSENTIALS® website

 Welcome to healthyessentials.com!
 This site is owned by Johnson & Johnson Consumer Products Company Division of Johnson & Johnson Consumer Companies, Inc. This Privacy Policy is designed to tell you about our practices regarding collection, use, and disclosure of information that you may provide via this site.
 Please be sure to read this entire Privacy Policy before using or submitting information to this site.
 This site is intended for use by residents of the United States.